-Experimental organisms shall be rendered biologically inactive by appropriate methods before disposal outside of the greenhouse facility.
+Experimental organisms shall be rendered biologically inactive by appropriate methods before disposal outside of the plant growth facility.
 Decontamination of run-off water is not necessarily required.
-If part of the greenhouse is composed of gravel or similar material, appropriate treatments should be made periodically to eliminate, or render inactive, any organisms potentially entrapped by the gravel.
+If part of the plant growth room is composed of gravel or similar material, appropriate treatments should be made periodically to eliminate, or render inactive, any organisms potentially entrapped by the gravel.